HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-intro.md

 *  The MedicationStatement and MedicationRequest resources can represent a medication, using either a code or refer to a [Medication] resource.
     *  When referencing a Medication resource,  the resource may be [contained] or an external resource.
-    *  The server application can choose any one way or more than one method,  but if the an external reference to Medication is used, the server SHALL support the [include] parameter for searching this element.
+    *  The server application can choose any one way or more than one method,  but if an external reference to Medication is used, the server SHALL support the [include] parameter for searching this element.
     *  The client application must support both methods.
     *  Additional guidance is provided below in the Search section and in the [CapabilityStatement] section.